mdavis-xyz/mdavis.xyz/pages/voting/content.md

 Convenience is important, but since digital voting violates both of the original goals of an election (fair decision, which losers trust is fair), the trade-off is not worth it

 ## Conclusion

+The purpose of an election is the fairly choose a winner, and convince the losers it was a fair decision.

+Digital voting has fundamental theoretical security issues, so you can *never* be sure the decision was fair.
+In practice voting machines and online voting is consistently implemented with shocking security, far from best practice.
+Every vulnerability you can think of has probably been found on a real system.

+Paper voting and manual counting has been used and refined over *centuries*.
+Digital voting is more expensive, and involves handing control of the election to a partisan for-profit vendor who have a strong incentive to hide security vulnerabilities and reduce cost by cutting corners.

+There is no real need to expedite the process.
+The sky doesn't fall if counting takes a while.

+If it ain't broke, don't fix it.
+Digital voting isn't even a fix.
+Time and time again it has failed to even come close to the security and usability of paper ballots, counted manually.